darbee/learngit-/readme.txt

-Git is a version control system git is free software
+Git is a distributed version control system git is afree software